 My neck hurts just looking at this toilet.
 I understand trying to squeeze every ounce of space into a bathroom if it’s cozy.
 But I draw the line contorting your body to take a seat for an essential function.

 That counter doesn’t need to be there.
 Removing it will also open up the space so that part of the bathroom doesn’t look so crowded.
-Also placing the counter edge against the glass shower tile looks odd with widely different materials next to each other.
+Also, placing the counter edge against the glass shower tile looks odd, with widely different materials next to each other.

-The bathtub’s askew position and the exposed metal plumbing that doesn’t match any metal trim does not help either.
+The bathtub’s askew position and the exposed metal plumbing that doesn’t match any metal trim do not help either.
 Moving this tub to the wall would clean up the look of the extra plumbing.

 Most likely, this was probably a stylish bathroom 50 years ago.
 This should never come back.

-First of all, there’s carpet in the bathroom.
-Carpet NEVER belongs in a bathroom.
 Between water spilling everywhere and using the toilet, I hate to think about how soiled the carpet fibers were here.
-The carpeted steps near the tub seem odd; unless someone has trouble entering a tub, steps do not belong there.
+The carpeted steps near the tub seem odd; unless someone has trouble entering a tub, the steps do not belong there.

-Then you have the tile that is everywhere in this bathroom, and I HOPE it is tile and not wallpaper.
+Then you have the tile everywhere in this bathroom, and I hope it is tile and not wallpaper.
 Again, with the same pattern everywhere, this room has no depth.
 Everything matches so much in this room that it becomes both busy and dull at the same time.

 The pea-green color of the ceramics is dated, which shows why we should avoid trending colors in our appliances.